mrvcoder/GetASN/README.md

 # GetASN
-get asn and ip of list of urls
+this script will give you the asn,ip of list of urls note that your urls should not have the https:// or http:// and etc schem usage getasn.sh ListOfUrls.txt